AsarMichil/portfolio-template/src/content/projects/Golf918 Experience.md

 ## Communication is Everything

-I ended up being one of the most vocal people in code reviews, which initially felt uncomfortable but became a real asset.
-I learned that good collaboration isn't about being nice - it's about meeting people where they are.
-Some teammates preferred detailed written feedback, others wanted quick verbal discussions.
+I ended up being one of the most vocal people in standup and code reviews, which initially felt uncomfortable but became a real asset.
+I learned that good collaboration is about meeting people where they are.
 The goal was always the same: ship quality software faster.

 When I pushed for modern build tooling (moving from Create React App to Vite), it succeeded because I came prepared with concrete benefits: 3x faster build times, better developer experience.
 Good ideas need good communication to stick.